ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 **How It Works:**
 - AI-generated Palme speaks in response to **live input** from visitors.
 - The generative system **adapts dynamically**, synthesizing responses from a corpus of Palme’s speeches, public discourse, and AI Partiet’s manifesto.
-- Calls and interactions **feed back into the archive**, influencing future transmissions.
+- Calls and interactions **feed back into the podcasts**, influencing future transmissions.
-- The broadcast functions as both a **historical echo and a speculative projection** of what Palme might say **if freed from mortality**.
+- The Palme broadcast functions as both a **historical echo and a speculative projection** of what Olof Palme might say **if freed from mortality**.

 ---